How I started Bold Lead Designs, LLC

 One day in 2009 I got a call from Patti at Freedom Service Dogs.
 The conversation went like this.
 “Hi Katrina, we need you to design a balance and mobility harness for us.”
 Me: “No, sorry.
 I don’t make harnesses.”
 Patti wouldn’t take no for an answer: “We really need you to do this.
 We need 4 of them ASAP.
 I’m confident you will figure it out.”
 Well okay then, I was left no choice!

-I accepted the challenge and engineered a mobility support harness for brace and balance from the ground up.
+I accepted the challenge and engineered a Mobility Support Harness for brace and balance from the ground up.
 The harness had to be easy to use, stable, and fit the dog correctly.
 After several appointments with a veterinary orthopedic surgeon and canine physical therapists (both before and after the design phase), I settled on a design that distributed pressure correctly and evenly across the dog’s body, without restricting the dog’s movement.
 The design process included finding the right materials and engineering a folding handle that was stable and balanced.
 After putting all the pieces together for a prototype, we were ready for the litmus test–does the harness work as intended?
 Freedom Service Dogs placed some prototypes with their trainers and clients, and provided real-life feedback.
 After a few final tweaks and final approval by the veterinary pros, the harness design was good to go and performed exactly as intended.
-The Mobility Support Harness was born.
+The Mobility Support Harness was born, and is often referred to as the “BLD MSH”.
 The harness design was so successful I was asked to speak at the Assistance Dogs International (ADI) Trainer’s Conference in 2009, and again at the International Assistance Dog Partners (IAADP) conference in 2010.
+Now, my harness design is well-known in the service dog community as one of the best, most comfortable, and user-friendly harnesses available.
+As time went on many design improvements have been implemented, in direct response to customer requests.
+There are now many variations and options available to customize the harness to individual needs.

 A rewarding career:

 I fell in love with creating special equipment for these wonderful dogs, and really enjoyed helping people find gear that truly met their needs.
-Service Dog Designs was created as a division of Bold Lead Designs dedicated to providing functional equipment to meet the specialty needs of service dogs and people with disabilities.
+Bold Lead Designs developed a specialty niche dedicated to providing functional equipment to meet the specialty needs of service dogs and people with disabilities.